npmcdn-to-unpkg-bot/ngmigrate.github.io/_posts/2016-08-20-from-ng-class-to-attribute-binding.md

 ### Multiple Expressions

+Angular 2 uses the same object syntax for the `ngClass` directive, allowing you to specify a set of classes as keys with a boolean value conditioning whether the class is added or removed:

+{% highlight html %}
+<div [ngClass]="{ red: true, greenborder: toggle}">Toggle</div>
+{% endhighlight %}

-For multiple expressions, instead of joining to an object, you can extend the property binding for the class to class names.
+For multiple conditions when binding directly to the `class` property, instead of joining to an object, you can extend the property binding for the class to class names.
 When the associated expression is truthy, the class is added.
 When the associated expression is falsy, the class is removed.

 {% highlight html %}